-- A Countryside Alliance survey conducted with Gigaclear in 2021 found 80 per cent of rural businesses agree that ultrafast fibre connectivity would have the single biggest positive impact on their business recovery post-Covid; 32 per cent estimate it would help them recover twice as fast. - Covid-19 once again highlighted the disparity in broadband connectivity across the country as the networks have struggled to keep up with unprecedented demand which saw millions of Britons suffering as a result of poor connectivity and outages.
-Our research also revealed 85 per cent of rural businesses reported their current internet as being either poor but manageable (47 per cent), or unmanageably poor (38 per cent). - At the Budget in October the government confirmed the investment of £1.2 billion from 2021-2022 to 2024-25 of the £5 billion Project Gigabit which aims to support the rollout of gigabit capable broadband in hard-to-reach areas across the whole of the UK. - A further £180 million was announced over the next three years as part of the £500 million investment in the Shared Rural Network, which seeks to deliver high-quality 4G mobile coverage to 95 per cent of the UK.
-This is estimated to offer extra coverage to 280,000 premises especially in rural areas, particularly for Scotland, Wales and Northern Ireland.
+- A Countryside Alliance survey conducted with Gigaclear in 2021 found 80 per cent of rural businesses agree that ultrafast fibre connectivity would have the single biggest positive impact on their business recovery post-Covid; 32 per cent estimate it would help them recover twice as fast. - Covid-19 once again highlighted the disparity in broadband connectivity across the country as the networks have struggled to keep up with unprecedented demand which saw millions of Britons suffering from poor connectivity and outages.
+Our research also revealed 85 per cent of rural businesses reported their current internet as being either poor but manageable (47 per cent), or unmanageably poor (38 per cent). - At the Budget in October 2021 the government confirmed the investment of £1.2 billion from 2021-2022 to 2024-25 of the £5 billion Project Gigabit which aims to support the rollout of gigabit capable broadband in hard-to-reach areas across the whole of the UK. - A further £180 million was announced over the next three years as part of the £500 million investment in the Shared Rural Network, which seeks to deliver high-quality 4G mobile coverage to 95 per cent of the UK.
+This is estimated to offer extra coverage to 280,000 premises especially in rural areas, particularly for Scotland, Wales and Northern Ireland. - The Autumn Statement made no changes to capital budgets, meaning the current rollout plans could continue.